Port Franklin

 Port Franklin is a popular destination for recreational fishing, boating, and wildlife watching, with the calm waters of Corner Inlet attracting snapper, flathead, and whiting.
 The town's small community maintains a public hall, playground, tennis courts, and parklands, preserving a traditional village atmosphere.
 The nearby townships of Foster and Toora provide access to schools, shops, and services, while the broader South Gippsland region offers scenic coastal walks, access to Wilson's Promontory National Park, and a quieter pace of life that draws sea-changers and holiday visitors alike.

-Port Franklin falls under postcode 3964 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Gippsland South (Eastern Victoria) electorate.
+Port Franklin falls under postcode 3964 and is governed by the South Gippsland Council (Local Government Area).
+For federal elections, residents vote in the electorate of Monash, while state elections fall under the Gippsland South (Eastern Victoria) electorate.

 Location